wavefrontHQ/docs/pages/doc/query_language_reference.md

 </tr>
 <tr>
 <td><a href="ts_percentile.html"> percentile(<strong>expression</strong>&lbrack;,<strong>metrics|sources|sourceTags|tags|&lt;pointTagKey&gt;</strong>&rbrack;)</a></td>
 <td>Returns the <strong>percentileValue</strong> value of all series.
-If there are gaps of data in <strong>expression</strong>, they will first be filled in with interpolation.
+If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.
 For example, if <strong>percentileValue is</strong> 99, returns the 99th percentile value of all series.
 <div>Set <strong>percentileValue</strong> to 50 for the mean value of all series.</div></td>
 </tr>
 <tr>